'Other Than Economy/Coach' Accommodations: Frequently asked questions

 8. Can my spouse or dependent children accompany me in 'other than economy/coach' accommodations if my request is approved?

-U.S. Department of Transportation 14 CFR section 382, Nondiscrimination On The Basis Of Disability In Air Travel, to assist any passenger requiring special needs.
+U.S. Department of Transportation 14 CFR part 382, Nondiscrimination On The Basis Of Disability In Air Travel, to assist any passenger requiring special needs.
 Federal regulation requires the carrier (US and foreign carriers who use US airports) to assist persons with disabilities and facilitate access to every area that passengers without disabilities frequent such as moving around the terminal, to and from the gate, boarding and disembarking the aircraft, transporting them to the baggage claim area, to include rest room stops, etc. Assistance is also provided while on the carrier to include wheelchair access to handicap accessible lavatories.
 The airlines only request 24 hour advance notice that a person with special needs is traveling.
 It is the traveler's responsibility to contact the carrier.

 9. Can I appeal a denial for 'other than economy/coach' accommodations?